EvailLonger72/Shiftpay-Bot/replit.md

 ## Overview

-This is a Telegram bot that calculates daily salary for factory workers in Myanmar.
+This is a comprehensive Telegram bot that calculates daily salary for factory workers in Myanmar.
 The bot automatically detects shift types (Day/Night), correctly deducts break times, and calculates wages including overtime and night overtime rates.
+The system now includes advanced features like goal tracking, data export, performance analytics, work streak monitoring, and personalized notifications.
 All responses are formatted in Burmese language for local users.

 ## System Architecture